kernelorg-mirror/linux_kernel_git_yukuai_linux/Documentation/admin-guide/md.rst

      once the array becomes non-degraded, and this fact has been recorded in the metadata.

+If bitmap_type is llbitmap, then the md device will also contain:

+  llbitmap/bits
+     This is readonly, show status of bitmap bits, the number of each value.

+  llbitmap/metadata
+     This is readonly, show bitmap metadata, include chunksize, chunkshift, chunks, offset and daemon_sleep.

+  llbitmap/daemon_sleep
+     This is readwrite, time in seconds that daemon function will be triggered to clear dirty bits.
 As component devices are added to an md array, they appear in the ``md`` directory as new directories named::